Joy-less/Embers/Documentation.md

 	Returns a hash which contains the keys and values swapped.

 hash.empty?
-	Returns true if the hash contains no key-value pairs.
+	Returns true if the hash contains no entries.
 ```
 ```
 Time.new | Time.new([year = 0], [month = 0], [day = 0], [hour = 0], [minute = 0], [second = 0], [utc_offset = +0])